IFYates/Booksmart/README.md

 - Change icon
 - Pin within folder
 - Add notes
+- Cache icons to local storage and serve from there first

 # Future possible features
 - Open folder as tab group